Fly-Away Baby: Plot

-When jeweler Milton Devereux is murdered and his collection of diamonds is stolen, crime reporter Torchy Blane (Glenda Farrell) is assigned to the case.
-Her police detective boyfriend Steve McBride (Barton MacLane) is investigating the case, but Torchy tags along as he hunts for the murder weapon.
+When jeweler Milton Devereux is murdered and his collection of diamonds is stolen, crime reporter Torchy Blane is assigned to the case.
+Her police detective boyfriend Steve McBride is investigating the case, but Torchy tags along as he hunts for the murder weapon.
 She finds a gun hidden in a drainpipe in the alley behind the store.
-Torchy also learns that Milton had a confrontation with Sonny Croy (Gordon Oliver).
+Torchy also learns that Milton had a confrontation with Sonny Croy.
 Croy is a reporter for the rival Star-Telegram, and the son of the newspaper's owner, constantly in trouble over gambling debts and an outstanding loan.

-Sonny becomes a prime suspect, but he has an alibi from the victim's business partner Guy Allister (Joe King) that they were having lunch at the time of the murder.
+Sonny becomes a prime suspect, but he has an alibi from the victim's business partner Guy Allister that they were having lunch at the time of the murder.
 Torchy and Steve question the waiter in the restaurant and find a clue on a menu.
-They trace Sonny to the apartment of nightclub dancer Ila Sayre (Marcia Ralston) who insists that Sonny was on the phone with her at the time of the murder.
+They trace Sonny to the apartment of nightclub dancer Ila Sayre who insists that Sonny was on the phone with her at the time of the murder.

 Sonny explains the notes on the menu, saying that he is taking an aircraft and Zeppelin flight around the world as a publicity stunt.
-Torchy decides to follow him and talks her newspaper into sending her around the world in a race with Sonny and another reporter for the Daily Journal, Hughie Sprague (Hugh O'Connell).
+Torchy decides to follow him and talks her newspaper into sending her around the world in a race with Sonny and another reporter for the Daily Journal, Hughie Sprague.

 The journey ahead takes Torchy and her rivals across the Pacific, Asia, and Europe with stops at Honolulu, San Francisco, Hong Kong, and Stuttgart, Germany.
 When the airship lands in Hawaii, Torchy searches Sonny's room and finds a message indicating that some items will be exchanged in Stuttgart.
 Sonny discovers her investigation after finding a lipstick Torchy accidentally dropped in his room.

 Later, Ila admits that she did not talk to Sonny on the phone.
 Steve, who has joined Torchy on board the airship, decides to arrest Sonny after Torchy points out that the restaurant's back door is opposite to the back door of the jewelry store.
 Sonny, however, is found dead himself and it is discovered that the diamonds hidden in the false bottom of his suitcase are not real.

 Torchy puts the various clues together and determines that Guy Allister was the real murderer, and Sonny was working for him to pay off his debt.
 After further investigation, they learn that Allister boarded the airship using a false name.
 When he tries to parachute out of the airship, he falls to his death when his parachute fails to open.